 Before any practice begins, a person needs to know what the actual problem is.

-The Source of Challenges diagnostic is the quiet first step in any MECULS engagement – and particularly for anyone drawn to the contemplative practices on this page.
+The Source of Challenges diagnostic is the quiet first step in any MECULS engagement – and particularly for anyone drawn to the practices on this page.
 It is a structured self-inquiry, held in conversation, that helps a person name – with honesty and without jargon – what is actually happening in their life, what they have been trying to do about it, and what is underneath what they have been trying.

 It is available as a standalone engagement – a single conversation, with a written reflection sent afterwards – or as the opening of any deeper practice.
 Most people who eventually take Dream Analysis, or the elimination work, or a workshop, begin here.